mertdumenci/MEAPI/README.md

 They also have an iPhone app, which I hated using.
 It's an user experience wreck.
 I couldn't do anything for it back then, I simply wasn't able to.

-**Now I present MEAPI, an Objective-C handler for the portal, using the reverse engineered API endpoints.**
+**Now I present MEAPI, an Objective-C wrapper for the portal, using the reverse engineered API endpoints.**

 I spent a lot of time figuring out how the API authenticated, but yeah here it is.